Mk9207/goldbach-collatz-proof/README.md

 # Constructive Proof of the Goldbach and Collatz Conjectures

-This repository contains the unified constructive proof of the Goldbach and Collatz conjectures.
-This approach utilizes AI-supported mathematical reasoning, structured number classification, and reduction functions.
+This repository contains a unified constructive proof of both the Goldbach and Collatz conjectures.
+The approach utilizes AI-supported mathematical reasoning, structured number classification, and reduction functions.

-## Contents

-- `main.tex` - Main LaTeX file of the unified proof.
-- `sections/` - (Reserved) Future modular expansions or separated proofs.
-- `images/` - (Reserved) Diagrams or visualizations supporting the structure.

 ## Summary